 If you’re taking finance, you might need to boost your credit score.
 Lenders calculate a credit score based on a history of your credit cards, mortgage, repayments, mobile phones, bills, debt, electoral roll data, court records etc.

 Sometimes there are things negatively affecting your credit history that can be removed.
-Check your score online to find out.

 If you’ve got any question or comments, or anything you think we’ve missed, please leave a comment below.